tspeterkim/tspeterkim.github.io/_posts/2024-12-15-becoming-a-student-again.markdown

 ### Special thanks to my wife

 Thank you for always being there to support me through the many stressful nights I went through this semester.
-Because of you, I'm always reminded that I am doing this not for the sake of learning, but really for creating a better life with you, and making as many happy memories along the way.
+Because of you, I'm always reminded that I am really doing this for creating a better life with you, and making as many happy memories along the way.

 {% include disqus.html %}